gbadev-org/tonc/content/hardware.md

         <td><code>0203:FFFFh</code></td>
         <td>256 KB</td>
         <td>16 bit</td>
         <td>External work RAM.
 Is available for your code and data.
 If you're using a multiboot cable, this is where the downloaded code goes and execution starts (normally execution starts at ROM).
-Due to the 16-bit port, you want this section's code to be THUMB code.</td>
+Due to the 16-bit port, you want this section's code to be Thumb code.</td>
       </tr>
       <tr>
         <th>IWRAM</th>